Dynamic-Mobile-Security/mdast-cli/README.md

 > report service returns 502) is a **warning, not a failure**: the scan already
 > succeeded, so the CLI still exits 0 and any other requested report is still saved.

+**Asynchronous reports on microservices.** A large PDF can be prepared
+asynchronously: the report endpoint may return `202 Accepted` while the report is still being generated.
+The CLI waits and retries until the endpoint returns `200`, using `Retry-After` when the server provides it as integer seconds, otherwise falling back to 10 seconds.
+Use `--report-timeout <seconds>` (alias:
+`--report_timeout`) to control the maximum wait for report readiness.
+The default is 1800 seconds (30 minutes).
+If the timeout is reached, the scan still stays successful and the report step is reported as a warning.

 > **In Docker:** the default `scan_report_<scan_id>.*` name is written to the
 > container's working directory, which is discarded when the container exits.
 Mount
 > a host directory and point the report there with an absolute path (e.g.